Former WBC heavyweight title challenger Johann Duhaupas is ready to fight two up-and-coming contenders in 2019.

 The rugged Frenchman, who gave Deontay Wilder a torrid time in their 2015 encounter, is always ready to face any ranked opponents.

-As we turn the page to a new year, Duhaupas has revealed his latest targets in a pair of future world title challengers.
+Duhaupas has revealed his latest targets in a pair of future world title challengers as we turn the page to a new year.

-“I’m ready to give the opportunity to Filip Hrgovic and Joe Joyce.
+“I’m ready to allow Filip Hrgovic and Joe Joyce.
 I’d like them both to fight me in 2019,” Duhaupas exclusively told World Boxing News.

 Duhaupas continued: “I am ready to fight anybody anywhere.
 Like Tyson Fury said after his big fight against Deontay Wilder.
 ‘All the fighters are now afraid to fight me!’

-“My promotor Mehdi Ameur is doing his best to develop my career at world level and for that, I will fight anybody anywhere.
+“My promotor Mehdi Ameur is doing his best to develop my career at the world level, and for that, I will fight anybody anywhere.